 - Teach and develop curriculum in all settings relevant to hospice and palliative medicine.

 - Effectively understand and participate in hospice and palliative research – in basic, clinical, or health services investigations.

 The training program, as specified by ACGME, is one clinically-intensive year.
 All fellows will have the same didactic, clinical, and research curriculum.

 Applicants must have completed or be in the process of completing an accredited residency program and be board certified or board eligible in their field.
 Applicants who are dedicated to the field of Hospice and Palliative Medicine from all fields are encouraged to apply.

 Applications are accepted through ERAS.
-Applicants will be required to have a CV, at least 3 Letters of Recommendation (at least one from the Program Director or the Department Chair), a personal statement, and a USMLE transcript.
+Applicants will be required to have a CV, 3-4 Letters of Recommendation (at least one from the Program Director or the Department Chair), a personal statement, and a USMLE transcript.

 Hospice and Palliative Medicine Fellowship Faculty

 Associate Program Director

 Keith Cohen, MD

 Mercedes Pacheco, MD